-To contact mentors, please email through SIS.
+To contact mentors, please email them through SIS.

 You want your student to connect with the best educators.
 Because we’re online, we are not